Car Accident While Pregnant in NC: Medical and Legal Guide

 - Back pain

 Abruption can develop 24 to 72 hours after the accident.
 This is why immediate and follow-up monitoring are both essential.
+The ACOG 4-hour monitoring protocol is specifically designed to catch the substantial proportion of delayed presentations.

 Premature Labor and Preterm Birth